Candle Care 105 - How To Get Candle Wax Out Of A Jar

 So you've come to the end of life for your Selfmade Candle.
 Hope you enjoyed the scent experience.
 If you'd like to get the remaining 1/2 inch candle wax out of the jar, here are 3 ways you can do it.

-This is one of the most common ways of getting soy wax out of candles.
+This is one of the most common ways of removing candle wax from a jar.
 You can put whats left of your candle directly in the freezer for 2 hours.
 Bring it out and lightly crack the wax with a butter knife.
 Then you can turn your vessel upside down and tap it in order for the wax to fall out.

 You can melt the remaining wax in the candle by putting it into a bain marie style pot.
 To do that just get a saucepan and fill it with a a small amount of hot water on.
 Place on a hob on the lowest heat.
 Put your candle into the saucepan for a few minutes whilst it melts.
 Once melted.
 You can pour you wax into another vessel if reusing it.
 Whatever you do, do NOT pour it down the sink.
 When there is no wax left in the candle jar, wipe it down with a kitchen towel.
 If you want to be thorough about it, you can then wash the candle glass with hot soapy water to completely get rid of any residue.